Cforcharming/mAGG/README.md

 -h | --help | help:       print this message
 ```

-The above command starts the [main.py](main.py) script and generates an attack graph for the system in the directory .
+The above command starts the [main.py](main.py) script and generates an attack graph for the system in the directory.
 It performs the attack graph analysis.
 Note that a `docker-compose.yml` is needed in the directory.

 Examples are